walt-id/waltid-identity/docs/mobile-wallet-development.md

 waltid-applications/waltid-wallet-demo-shared-ios/Sources/WalletDemoSharingUI/WalletDemoBranding.swift
 ```

-The existing `.waltBlue*` colour aliases read from that object.
+Views read colours from `@Environment(\.walletDemoBranding)`.
 The app root can also inject a custom value:

 ```swift
 ContentView(viewModel: viewModel)